The Alpine Fault

 You will find more information about the Alpine Fault, evidence of past earthquakes, and what preparations are being made for a coordinated response across the South Island on the Project AF8 website.

 How will it happen?

 This earthquake will occur with no recognisable warning.
 The rupture of another faultline nearby may trigger it, but we will only know this afterwards.
 The alpine fault earthquake will alter tectonic stress distribution, and other faultlines may rupture in the days or years following it.

 The length of the rupture will be up to 400 km, eg. on Haast and spreading north to Ahaura.
 The earthquake will last for about two minutes.

 The alpine fault may rupture along part of its length, with lower magnitude, and be followed shortly by rupture of the rest.
 Two very large earthquakes or a series of large earthquakes are also realistic scenarios.

 What strength will it be?

 With an expected magnitude of 8+ this will be considered a "great earthquake" not simply a strong one.
-The force will result in a horizontal earth shift of up to 8 metres, and a vertical displacement of 4 metres.
+In some places the force will result in a horizontal earth shift of up to 8 metres, and a vertical displacement of 4 metres.
 The effects will be worst in West Otago, diminishing eastward.

-Significant building damage can be expected in Queenstown.
-Damage in other parts of Otago will be irregularly distributed depending on the aspect and topography.
-Less damage should occur in Wanaka than Queenstown, much less in Cromwell.
-Some minor damage will occur in Dunedin.
+Significant building damage can be expected in the Queenstown Lakes District.
+Damage in other parts of Otago will be irregularly distributed depending on the land forms and the built environment.

 What will happen to the earth during the earthquake?